Dance Artist

 Current Work

-Currently, Jill is thrilled to be working with the artists of Ballet Edmonton as a guest rehearsal director and Community Dance Facilitator while continuing to immerse herself in the broader dance and movement landscape.
-Her recent engagements include guest teaching for the Rambert Company (UK) and with the Alberta Ballet School, contributing to both the Affiliates Program and Adult Community classes.
-Guided by a deep passion for dance, Jill is dedicated to building meaningful connections within each community she engages, striving to make a lasting impact on both the art form and the people it touches.
+Since relocating to Edmonton, Jill has worked with the artists of Ballet Edmonton as a guest rehearsal director and Community Dance Facilitator, while continuing to immerse herself in the city’s broader dance and movement landscape.
+Her recent engagements include guest teaching both locally and internationally, including work with the Alberta Ballet School—contributing to the Affiliates Program and Adult Community classes—as well as a return to the UK as a guest teacher with Rambert.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.